 If you have Google Search Console already set up for your site, great, you can skip this set.
 If not check out the following video to find out how to setup Google Search Console for your site.
 Once setup it will automatically start tracking data.

 Step 3 – Submit the Site to Be Indexed

-Once your site is ready, feel free to submit it to index via Google Webmaster Tools (even if you don’t have a big website, you will want to let Google that you have a new site).
+Once your site is ready, feel free to submit it to index via Google Search Console (even if you don’t have a big website, you will want to let Google that you have a new site).
 This will let Google know to start indexing your site.

-Later, you can implement a full XML sitemap, and submit it via Google Webmaster Tools so search engines could easily find your new pages and index them.
+Later, you can implement a full XML sitemap, and submit it via Google Search Console so search engines could easily find your new pages and index them.
 Check your platform provider for full details on creating a Sitemap.